arthurBricq/ros_robottle/doc/controller1.md

 ## State Machine Description

+A state machine is implemented and contains several state, describe here

+- INITIAL ROTATION MODE
+- TRAVEL MODE
+- RANDOM SEARCH MODE
+- BOTTLE PICKING MODE
+- BOTTLE RELEASE MODE

+What defines the 'pace' of the controller are the different callbacks from other ROS Node.
+As they play an important role for the state machine, let me recall which those are

+- SLAM callback: it's in charge of calling the TRAVEL MODE.
+- Camera callback: it's in charge of the robot in two situations
+    - RANDOM SEARCH MODE: it says the angles where are bottles, to estimate the remaining rotation time required.
+    - BOTTLE PICKING MODE: it says when the bottle that is in front of the robot is in range to be picked by the arms.
+- Arduino callback: it's in charge of receiving messages from the arduino
+    - BOTTLE PICKING MODE: after the robot reached the bottle and tried to picked it
+    - BOTTLE RELEASE MODE: after the robot performed a rotation and a driving backward and have asked to open the back door

 ### Travel Mode

 In this state, the robot must travel to another zone - where we know it's going to make more points.
 Several situations can occurs:
 1. The robot will go pick bottles in another new (*not explored*) zone: **exploration mode**.
 For now, we assume in this mode that the robot is in the recycling area and that it is empty.
-However, we don't assume any orientation of the robot.
-2. The robot will come back at the **recycling area** to drop its bottles: **return mode**
+2. The robot will come back at the **recycling area** to drop its bottles: **return mode**.

+Implementation details
+- the function `travel_mode` which is in charge of the **path planning** (computed once in a while) and of the **path tracking**.
+The function is called by the map callback if the state is activated.

+**Discussions**

 What information does the algorithm needs to **make the robot travel to the desired zone** ?
 - (i1) = **the desired zone**: it is easy to get those, we simply keep an array `desired_zones` and `visited_zones`, then make a substraction of those 2 sets to extract where we want to go.